 The services we provide (‘the Services’) are as follows:-

-• Advising you and making a recommendation on your risk exposure and insurance needs, unless otherwise stated• Arranging cover to meet requirements• Help with ongoing changes• Assistance on claims made on insurance policies we have arranged• Basic risk management (and where to clarify this activity is neither FCA regulated nor FOS or FSCS protected)
+• Advising you and making a recommendation on your risk exposure and insurance needs, unless otherwise stated• Arranging cover to meet requirements• Help with ongoing changes• Assistance on claims made on insurance policies we have arranged• General risk management (and where to clarify this activity is neither FCA regulated nor FOS or FSCS protected)

 For certain types of insurance we are also authorised to issue policy documentation and/or certificates on behalf of the insurers.

 We aim to provide our customers with an excellent customer service to ensure your insurance requirements are met and to act with you in an honest, fair and professional manner at all times in accordance with your best interests.

 We will normally communicate with you by email, post and telephone, in addition to any meetings we may have with you, and in a way which is clear, fair and not misleading.